Amir Faghri

 Amir Faghri is an American professor and leader in the engineering profession as an educator, scientist, administrator, and CEO.
 He is the CEO and Founder of ScholarGPS.
 Faghri holds the titles of Distinguished Professor Emeritus of Engineering and Distinguished Dean Emeritus at the University of Connecticut.
 Additionally, he also serves as a Distinguished Adjunct Professor at the University of California, Los Angeles.
 Faghri served as Head of the Mechanical Engineering Department from 1994 to 1998, and Dean of the School of Engineering at the University of Connecticut from 1998 to 2006.
+Faghri also serves on the board of directors of RBC Bearings Incorporated, a publicly traded company listed on the New York Stock Exchange (NYSE).
 Faghri is well known for his contributions to the field of heat transfer.
-He is the world's leading expert in the area of heat pipes and a contributor to thermal-fluids engineering in multiphase heat transfer.
+He is the world's leading expert in the area of heat pipes and a major contributor to thermal-fluids engineering in multiphase heat transfer.

 Education

 Amir Faghri received his M.S. and Ph.D. degrees in Mechanical Engineering from the University of California, Berkeley in 1974 and 1976, respectively.
 He received his B.S. degree from Oregon State University with highest honors in 1973.